 If the deceased had no estate plan at all, called dying intestate, then the probate process is slightly different.
 An administrator is chosen for the estate, and the administrator makes an inventory of the assets of the estate, pays the claims against the estate, and then follows the provisions of state law to distribute the remaining assets to the heirs of the deceased.

-Setting up a living trust is the best way to avoid the costs and frustrations of probate upon death.
+Setting up a living trust, a key step in establishing a formal estate plan, is the best way to avoid the costs and frustrations of probate upon death.
 Although administering a trust is far easier and less expensive than a probate action, there is always some administrative burden upon death.